OpenPecha/Toolkit/docs/docs/tools/ocr-pipeline.md

 ### Input

-The OP Pipeline currently only supports OCRing images in the BDRC library.
+The OCR Pipeline currently only supports OCRing images in the BDRC library.
 Texts are retrieved using their BDRC Scan ID.

 Example of a BDRC scan ID: